weiborao/CSR1KV-Installation-on-KVM-with-SRIOV/README.md

 ## (3) CSR 1000v Smart License Registration

 Before Smart License registration, you need ：
-1、 CSR 1000v’s control connections are up；
+1. CSR 1000v’s control connections are up；
-2、 Configure ip http client source-interface GigabitEthernet2 3、 If the version is 16.12.x and bellow, you need to allow service all sdwan interface GigabitEthernet2 tunnel-interface allow-service all In the 17.2.x and above versions, there is an allow-service https 4、 CSR 1000v can access URL：https://tools.cisco.com/its/service/oddce/services/DDCEService The command license smart register idtoken xxxxxx will do the registration.
+2. Configure ip http client source-interface GigabitEthernet2
+3. If the version is 16.12.x and bellow, you need to allow service all `sdwan interface GigabitEthernet2 tunnel-interface allow-service all ` In the 17.2.x and above versions, there is an allow-service https
+4. CSR 1000v can access URL：https://tools.cisco.com/its/service/oddce/services/DDCEService
+   The command license smart register idtoken xxxxxx will do the registration.
    You can find the idtoken from your Smart Account smart license inventory. show license status to check the status.

 ```
 CSR1000v-1#show platform hardware throughput level